Trusted, Experienced Representation That Truck Accident Victims Can Rely On

 Truck accidents are different.
-Semitrucks traveling between Georgia and South Carolina on I-85 or through Atlanta on I-75 or I-20 are essential for moving the goods we all need.
-But their size and weight, and the demands of 24-hour-a-day commerce mean truck drivers are always under pressure to deliver.
+Semi trucks traveling between Georgia, Alabama and South Carolina on I-85 or through Atlanta on I-75 or I-20 are essential for moving the goods we all need.
+But their size and weight, along with the demands of 24-hour-a-day commerce, mean truck drivers are always under pressure to deliver.

-Too often, this means they drive too fast or with too little sleep.
+Too often, this means that they drive too fast or on too little sleep.
 With an 80,000-pound truck moving at 65 miles per hour, it doesn’t take much for a driver to lose control.
-For any motorists in the vicinity, that can mean catastrophic injuries and fatalities.
-At Glenda Mitchell Law Firm, we can help you and your family after such a crash.
+For any motorists in the vicinity, that can mean catastrophic injuries or death.
+At Glenda Mitchell Law Firm, we help families throughout the Cartersville, Atlanta metro and Greenville areas with their motor vehicle accident claims.
 We understand how disorienting dealing with lawyers and insurance companies can be, and we can help.

 You Need An Attorney On Your Side

 Another element of truck accidents that is different is the defense.
 Many truck companies have dedicated teams of insurance investigators and lawyers who respond quickly after a crash.

 When a truck is involved in a crash, the driver may call from the accident scene or the truck driver may have real-time communications with the truck’s headquarters, which can immediately dispatch a team to the accident scene.
 Their job is to minimize the cost of the accident to the company.